 Urban Decay Naked Honey Eyeshadow Palette Claims

-According to Urban Decay, the Naked Honey Eyeshadow Palette can be used to create everything from bright and easy daytime looks to seductive, glamorous looks.
+According to Urban Decay, the Naked Honey Palette can be used to create everything from bright and easy daytime looks to seductive, glamorous looks.

-The Urban Decay Naked Honey Eyeshadow Palette is the first and only Naked Palette that I can recall being heavily advertised using celebrities.
+Also, the Naked Honey Eyeshadow Palette is the first and only Naked Palette that I can recall being heavily advertised using celebrities.
 The brand featured Joey King and Lizzo in the ads for this palette.

 Love the vibe of the Urban Decay Naked Honey Eyeshadow Palette, but looking for a less expensive alternative?
 Check out my review of the Juvia’s Place Warrior II Palette